Guidance for those that are Clinically Extremely Vulnerable, and those that aren't Clinically Extremely Vulnerable but need food delivered

 - Your benefit payments have been delayed.

-- You’ve had an emergency that meant you had to use your benefits to pay for it.
+- You’ve had an emergency you have had to pay and you no longer have money to buy food.

 There are 7 foodbanks that help residents throughout the whole of East Devon.